liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/05-configuring-sites/06-styling-apps-and-assets/01-styling-widgets-with-application-display-templates.markdown

+---
+header-id: styling-widgets-with-application-display-templates
+---

-# Styling Widgets with Application Display Templates [](id=styling-widgets-with-application-display-templates)
+# Styling Widgets with Application Display Templates

 Suppose you're customizing the Lunar Resort Site and want to allow users to use Facebook or Twitter to communicate with other interested travelers.
 You can add